 Science on Stage and Science Fair are two of our key education events that aim to inspire students by actively involving them in live science.
-Both are free for schools to take part in.
+Both are free for schools and families to take part in.

 Science on Stage